Nessebar, Bulgaria

 Head here if you missed our post on Sveti Vlas, the resort town to the northeast of Nessebar!

-One thought on “Nessebar, Bulgaria
+2 thoughts on “Nessebar, Bulgaria

 1. I’m not really a beach person, so sitting around and catching the sun would be lost on me, so I’d likely not enjoy that area.
 But I’d like to explore the history of the area and country